i-am-parihar/modernTerminator/README.md

 ## Allow your changes
 ### scratch-vm: npm run watch.
-### scratch-blocks: npm run prepublish command to rebuild scratch-blocks.(Make sure you run the command from the scratch-blocks directory!)
+### scratch-blocks: npm run prepublish command to rebuild scratch-blocks.
+## (Make sure you run the command from the scratch-blocks directory at Every time you make a change to the code in scratch-blocks!)

 ## Reference
 ### https://github.com/LLK/